9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 Learn more about [TAG](/) (The AIDS cure Genocide). **Everyone is about a month from losing someone close enough to notice their disappearance.** Remember, HIV/AIDS was the disease I was to target to get it proven in and introduced to the public--everyone wants and needs it.

-Listen also:
-"Sign of the Times" by Prince -- I'm the speaker, telling you about the early history of HIV/AIDS--BigPharma spead it and their partner the CIA has profited tremendously.
-The CIA also ended the space shuttle program on behalf of SpaceX (the man who handled that $2B contract for the CIA had the sister that had to kill her baby).

-"Pope" by Prince -- for GitHub (git commit didn't exist at the time, so he says "save."
-Hence why there are so many commits.

 # The Music
 Want to listen to the music?